AnkiMonkey/AnkiHelperApp/README.md

 Columns as follows:
 C1: Front
 C2: Back
-C3: Personal Notes >> reference to jpg needed as source in ANKI***, same format as C4
+C3: Personal Notes >> reference to jpg needed as source in ANKI (to be added in ANKI w/ simple drag and drop), same format as C4
 C4: Source >> V/P# S# (Vorlesung/Praktikum + Slide, e.g. V1 S2)
 C5: Tag >> e.g. Subject::V1 indicating Vorlesung 1

-*** to be added in ANKI w/ simple drag and drop

----
+***

+## Functionality
+1) Tested on ANKI 24.06.2 Qt6
+2) ANKING's notetype addon (addon 952691989) needed
+3) Upon importing: 3a) separated by COMMA 3b) check each category if
 ## Notes Q2/2024
 -this system seems to be best of both worlds - providing  ANKING's notetype integrated to Excel deployable template

 ## TO-DO-LIST
--converting directly jpg as width=450, this
+-converting directly jpg as width=450 in app, upon trying, this resulted in blurry jpg in ANKI -solved as manually adding width=450
+-this bug persistent in other resizing add-ons
+-